AlainPascalFrances/MARMITES/00Readme.txt

 - copy the file FloPy.pth (currently under MARMITES folder) into the folder %pythonpath%\Lib\site-packages

 STEP5
-- install MODLOW-NWT, download at http://water.usgs.gov/nrp/gwsoftware/modflow_nwt/MODFLOW-NWT_1.0.2.zip
+- install MODFLOW-NWT, download at http://water.usgs.gov/nrp/gwsoftware/modflow_nwt/MODFLOW-NWT_1.0.8.zip
-- unzip in any folder (typically C:/00MODFLOW)
-To link the soil reservoir to the groundwater reservoir, the UZF1 package is used (see http://code.google.com/p/marmites/source/browse/doc/MARMITES_schema_201110.png).
+- unzip in any folder (typically C:/MODFLOW-NWT_1.0.8) To link the soil reservoir to the groundwater reservoir, the UZF1 package is used (see http://code.google.com/p/marmites/source/browse/doc/MARMITES_schema_201110.png).
 Documentation of the UZF1 package can be found at http://pubs.usgs.gov/tm/2006/tm6a19.